 Hypothesis 4b: Perceptions of competence mediate the relationship between the use of humor and status.

-Additionally, that the effect of successful humor on status was so strong that even recalling a time when co-worker told a funny joke or did something funny increased the percieved status of that co-worker.
+Additionally, the effect of successful humor on status was so strong that even recalling a time when a co-worker told a funny joke or did something funny increased the perceived status of that co-worker.

 The authors conclude: